janwtr/janwtr.github.io/index.md

-# About page
-## Welcome to janwtr page
+# Welcome to my page

-Semoga bermanfaat...
+This is my small notes that might be useful later.

 ![](img/ninja.png)